What is Tramazac?

 Substitutes for Tramazac

-Below is the list of drugs, which have the same composition, strength, and form as Tramazac and hence can be used as its substitute:
+Below is the list of medicines which have the same composition, strength, and form as Tramazac and hence can be used as its substitute:

 - Dolodol 50 MG Capsule – Micro Labs Ltd.